Author: Don Porter <[email protected]>

-This TIP revises the public routines Tcl_GetByteArrayObj and Tcl_SetByteArrayLength to signal an error when they are passed an objPtr that does not contain a valid byte sequence.
+This TIP proposes revision of the public routines Tcl_GetByteArrayFromObj and Tcl_SetByteArrayLength to signal an error when they are passed an objPtr that does not contain a valid byte sequence, starting with Tcl 9.0.
+It also proposes a new routine Tcl_GetBytesFromObj to provide robust bytearray use in Tcl 8.7.

 It is a convention of the Tcl C interface to have routines with names like Tcl_GetFooFromObj.
 Their purpose is to extract a value in the foo representation from a (Tcl_Obj *) argument.
 The caller should then be able to process the extracted foo value confident that it represents the original Tcl_Obj value.
 Each one of these routines is associated with one or more Tcl_ObjTypes such that multiple calls to Tcl_GetFooFromObj can benefit from internal representation caching.